Regular Rental: 1 Hour Minimum (1.5 hours available)

 Non-Prime Price: $70+HST Per Hour

 Note: Non-Prime Time is 8:30am - 4:30pm on weekdays.
 The pricing is based on 4 players splitting the fee.
+We are also offering Non-Prime rates with no day or time restrictions from December 23rd - January 3rd!

 Racquet Information: